alvinacchow/alvinacchow/README.md

-## Hi there!
-Welcome to my github 👋
+## Welcome!
+It's nice to see you 👋

 I am a first-year student at the University of California, Irvine, majoring in Software Engineering and minoring in Innovation and Entrepreneurship!
 I hope to work as a product manager in the tech industry, right at the intersection of business and tech.
 I am using this github as a platform to track my personal progress in developing cool software!